sethmott/r-server-loan-credit-risk/dba.md

 1. Apply a sigmoid function to the output scores of the logistic regression, in order to spread them in [0,1] and make them more interpretable.
 This sigmoid uses the average predicted score, so it is saved into the table `Scores_Average` for use in the Production pipeline.

-2. Compute bins for the scores, based on quantiles (we compute the 1%-99% percentiles).
+2. Compute bins for the scores, based on percentiles (we compute the 1%-99% percentiles).

 3. Take each lower bound of each bin as a decision threshold for default loan classification, and compute the rate of bad loans among loans with a score higher than the threshold.